-Kemah Boardwalk is a restaurant and amusement center overlooking Galveston Bay, located just 20 miles south of Houston.
+Kemah Boardwalk is a restaurant and amusement center overlooking Galveston Bay, located just 20 miles south of Houston, Texas.
 The 42-acre megaplex is one of the area's greatest attractions and not only boasts some of the finest seafood and shopping, but it also offers live musical entertainment.
-Read below to find out all the exciting ways to spend the day (or weekend) on the Kemah Boardwalk, as well as what to know before you go.
+Discover all the exciting ways to spend the day (or weekend) on the Kemah Boardwalk, as well as what to know before you go.

 Kemah's amusement park has a wide variety of rides, ranging from a tame, child-friendly Ferris wheel to a gravity-defying rollercoaster.
 Younger kids will love the double-decker carousel and slow-moving train, while older, thrill-loving kids and adults might find the Drop Zone's 140-foot freefall more their speed.